The Fourth Sunday in Lent

 Wednesday Catechism Class – 5:00 pm

-Next Sunday St. John’s Divine Service – 8:15 am
+Next Sunday St. John’s Service of the Word – 8:15 am

 Our Savior Divine Service – 10:45 am